Difference Between Truncating and Shrinking the Log File of SQL Server

 What is the Syntax to Shrink Log File in SQL Server?

+To understand truncate and shrink log files in SQL Server, we must equally study both commands.
 Shrinking the log file allows to lower the size of the transaction log file.
-However, it is not a best option to shrink the log file.
+However, it is not the best option to shrink the log file.
 This is because, it not only empties the files but also transfers it from one location to another in the same filegroup.
 Shrinking itself means resetting the log file size to a compact size.

 There are few tips involved to avoid from shrinking, which are,